starganv2-vc/starganv2-vc.github.io/index.md

 ### Cross-lingual Conversion

-We show that our model is able to convert to any language from unseen input speakers, even though the model is trained only on English data with English ASR perceptual loss.
+We show that our model is able to convert to any language from unseen input speakers, even though the model is trained **only on English data with English ASR perceptual loss**.
 We use Korean, Japanese and Mandarin as example languages.

 #### Korean